openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 Classes are either _identity classes_ or _primitive classes_; instances of
 classes are either _identity objects_ or _primitive objects_.
 Identity objects
-can only be described by reference; primitive objects can either be described directly (by value) or by reference.
+can only be described by reference; primitive objects can be described _either_ directly (by value) or by reference.
 We can update our values diagram as follows, to show that instances of primitive classes can be represented either by reference or by value: